Women of New Zealand leading through COVID [Videos]

 We've asked women throughout our territory to share with us how leading during COVID-19 shaped their ministry.
 These videos are a great testimony to the resilience and richness of our movement and the women amongst it!
-These Salvationist Stories will also be broadcast in a worldwide video montage, live-streamed from The Salvation Army International Social Justice Commission's Facebook Page on March 8th.
-We will be releasing new videos here daily until March 7th.
-All our videos have captions available.
+These Salvationist Stories were broadcast in a worldwide video montage, live-streamed from The Salvation Army International Social Justice Commission's Facebook Page.

 - International Women's Day: Kylie Overbye on keeping connected through passionate church